Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Oh, wow.

-Again, cutesy name for someone thinking with quite sharp teeth.
+Again, cutesy name for someone I think it was quite sharp teeth.

 Yes.